Why should you ask for a Google review?

 The only problem most local businesses face is time.
 When you’re busy running your business and serving customers, you don’t always have time to chase after customers to ask for reviews.

 That’s where we can help.
-Our web app completely automates your review outreach so you don’t need to spend more than a few minutes each week to reach out to every customer for reviews.
+Our Google review management tool completely automates your review outreach so you don’t need to spend more than a few minutes each week to reach out to every customer for reviews.
 Check out our product page for details.